CZ-NIC/fred-docs/Features/RegIF/index.rst

 * Delete a keyset
 * Transfer a keyset
 * Update a keyset
-* Send authorization information of a keyset
+* Send authorization information of a keyset to emails of the contacts linked with the keyset

 .. _fred-client-extras: